SPEAKING TO GET CLIENTS: FIVE STEPS TO SUCCESS

 Public speaking can help you fill your marketing pipeline while boosting your credibility.
 Follow these five steps, and you'll begin to see why so many self-employed professionals swear by public speaking as a path to getting clients.

 Editors, publishers & webmasters: You may reprint these articles

 free of charge if you follow our reprint

 Join C.J.
-Hayden for a virtual writing retreat!
+Hayden for a six session live webinar series!